Swedish fashion leader.-Getting to know the Fast Fashion digital consumer in Mexico.

 We had already accompanied the Swedish fashion leader during their first years in Mexico, supporting the growth of the brand through different communication actions.
-Now, they presented us with a more complex challenge: with a view to the upcoming launch of its eCommerce in the country, the multinational needed to delve into the characteristics of the digital fashion consumer in Mexico.
+Now, they presented us with a more complex challenge: the multinational needed to delve into the characteristics of the digital fashion consumer in Mexico.

 What does the online fashion buyer look for?